-The provision of the DOI registration service for Social Science data is the main task of the team.
+The main task of the team is the provision of a DOI registration service for social science data.
 Together with the Leibniz Information Center for Economics (ZBW) it operates the non-commercial data registration agency da|ra (http://www.da-ra.de/en/home/).
-By using the DOI® System (Digital Object Identifier System, http://doi.org ) da|ra makes primary data permanently identifiable and available. da|ra pursues the goal of promoting and establishing global, uniform standards for acceptance of research data as independent, citable scientific entities.
+By using the DOI® System (Digital Object Identifier System, http://doi.org ), da|ra makes primary data permanently identifiable and available. da|ra pursues the goal of promoting and establishing global, uniform standards for the acceptance of research data as independent, citable scientific entities.
 The service has been provided since 2011 and it is based on the DataCite membership of GESIS and ZBW (http://www.datacite.org ).

 The registration agency da|ra offers a complete infrastructure for DOI registration and metadata administration. da|ra is a service provider for data centres and data providers that want to register their primary data with DOIs.
 It includes survey data, aggregate data but also qualitative data. da|ra started as a German service.
 The da|ra database already includes searchable metadata from all registered data, among them the considerable holdings of the GESIS data archive as well as those of the leading German Research Data Centers (http://www.ratswd.de/en/data-infrastructure/rdc).
 Meanwhile the number of international users is increasing.
-Among them are the US American Interuniversity Consortium for Political and Social Research (ICPSR), the Czech Social Science Data Archive (CSDA, http://archiv.soc.cas.cz/en) but also African Research Centres such as the INDEPTH Network (http://www.indepth-network.org/), the Human Sciences Research Council (HSRC, http://www.hsrc.ac.za/en), the Ifakara Health Institute (IHI, http://data.ihi.or.tz/index.php/catalog/central/about), and others.
+Among them are the US American Interuniversity Consortium for Political and Social Research (ICPSR), the Czech Social Science Data Archive (CSDA, http://archiv.soc.cas.cz/en) but also African Research Centres such as the INDEPTH Network (http://www.indepth-network.org/), the Human Sciences Research Council (HSRC, http://www.hsrc.ac.za/en), the Ifakara Health Institute (IHI, http://data.ihi.or.tz/index.php/catalog/), and others.

 The general conditions and requirements for the DOI registration are outlined in a policy (http://www.da-ra.de/en/about-us/da-ra-policy/).
-Moreover the workflow and all responsibilities in the registration process are agreed upon via a service level agreement.
+Moreover, the workflow and all responsibilities in the registration process are agreed upon via a service level agreement.
 This encompasses questions regarding quality and persistence control (data and metadata), copyright, versioning, availability of the service and its functionalities.
-Based on the Best Practice of DataCite da|ra developed specific Best Practice guidelines and recommendations of its own.
+Based on the best practice of DataCite, da|ra developed specific best practice guidelines and recommendations of its own.

-Recently, the team began to advance da|ra towards an international search network for research data.
-Funded by the German Research Foundation the new service gesisDataSeach aims at the development of a central search index on the basis of da|ra metadata and further external sources.
-By continuing registration activities and by including references to non-registered research data the content of the database will be expanded significantly.
+Recently, the team has begun to develop da|ra towards becoming an international search network for research data.
+Funded by the German Research Foundation, the new service gesisDataSeach (http://datasearch.gesis.org/start) aims at the development of a central search index on the basis of da|ra metadata and additional external sources.
+By continuing registration activities and by including references to non-registered research data, the content of the database will be expanded significantly.
 Furthermore, data references of other relevant international data providers will be integrated in the da|ra search index.
-For data providers, gesisDataSearch on the one hand offers an opportunity to give their data a greater visibility and on the other hand to reuse the da|ra metadata within their own information services.
-Secondary data users benefit from the possibility to search distributed holdings in one place and from several value-added services that allow for individual search, use and management of data references.
-The holistic project aims at developing an integrated service for data providers as well as secondary data users by focusing on the development of co-operations, the automation of processes, international connectability, reusability, and sustainability of all its components.
+For data providers, gesisDataSearch offers two benefits.
+On the one hand, registering with da|ra gives their data a greater visibility.
+On the other hand, they have the opportunity to reuse the da|ra metadata within their own information services.
+Secondary data users firstly benefit from the possibility to search distributed holdings in one place and secondly from several value-added services that allow for the individual search, use and management of data references.
+As a holistic project, da|ra aims at developing an integrated service for both data providers and secondary data users by focusing on the development of co-operations, the automation of processes, international connectability, reusability, and sustainability of all its components.